assemblee-virtuelle/Semantic-Bus/README.md

 - Engine (./engine) ( engine for graph resolution )
 - Timer (./timer) ( service for schedule workflow )

+## Config
+You have to duplicate config.js to local.config.js.
+Some config properties as googleAuth can be fullfill.
+Your local.config.js file will be ignore by git.

 ## Launch with docker (recommended)
 ### make (recommended)